Goals & Objectives

 Objective 1:

-To guide our kelp restoration efforts, we need to analyze historical data, focusing on changes in kelp distribution and abundance over time.
+To guide our kelp restoration efforts, we analyze historical data to understand how kelp distribution and abundance change over time.

 Objective 2: